mg4gh/MGMapViewer/docs/Features/FurtherFeatures/Geocode/geocode.md

 ## Further Features: geocode

 The feature "Geocode" provides the ability to search
-- a location (lat,lon) by name and
+- a location (lat,lon) by name (with and without a given base location) and
 - an entity (address/street/amenity/POI) by a given location.

 So obviously there is the need of a kind of database to support this feature.